 One of the oldest sales strategies in the book is offering a discount on slow-selling products.
 This way, you can kill two birds with one stone by offering coupons for specific items you are looking to get rid of.
 Here are a few common reasons why businesses might want to target specific products:

-- To unload overstock (perhaps as a result of a double-shipment)
+- Unload overstock (perhaps as a result of a double-shipment)

 By offering coupons for products in these categories, you get all of the advantages of coupon marketing in addition to encouraging customers to make those specific purchases.
 You can even set a threshold to encourage bundle offers and move items faster!